CiscoSecurity/gta-03-api-use-cases/README.md

 You can learn more about [how the pagination works](#pagination) or see our example on [how to use pagination to get all collection items](#getting-all-items).

-Description of individual fields is available in our [OpenAPI documentation](https://api.cta.eu.amp.cisco.com/docs/).

 ## Synchronize Alerts

 ### Get new Alerts triggered since the last synchronization